rrthomas/nancy/Cookbook.md

  └── style.css
 ```

-The corresponding source files will be laid out as follows.
+The corresponding source files are laid out as follows.
 This may look a
 little confusing at first, but note the similarity to the HTML pages, and
 hold on for the explanation!